cdapio/cdap/cdap-docs/user-guide/source/tutorials/nytimes-xml.rst

   :align: center
   :class: bordered-image

-When you click `Run`, you will see that the timer will begin tracking how long the pipleine has run.
-When it terminates, you can see the records that have passed through each node.
+When you click `Run`, you will see that the timer will begin tracking how long the pipeline has run.
+When it completes, you can see the records that have passed through each node.
 For example, clicking on the `BrazilEvaluator`, you can see that only records matching `Brazil` have passed:

 .. figure:: /_images/tutorials/nytimes/brazil.jpeg
   :figwidth: 100%